sillsdev/khmer-character-specification/specification.md

   </tr>
 </table>

-Maspero (ibid:70,138) also described the used of subscript ្ង can also be placed after a dependent vowel, and it is equivalent to the final consonant.
+Maspero (ibid:70,138) also described the use of subscript ្ង can also be placed after a dependent vowel, and it is equivalent to the final consonant.
 For example

 <table width="50%">
   <tr>